ckirov/emojiConverter/README.md

 emojiConverter
 ==============

-Simple script to convert between different emoji encodings.
+Simple script to convert text files using different emoji encodings.

 You'll need the conversion table from http://punchdrunker.github.io/iOSEmoji/table_html/ios6/emoji_ios6.json in the same directory as the script.